ArafatCMT/smart-soft-backend-codes/README.md

 ## SmartSoft POS Software - Backend API Documentation

-SmartSoft is a comprehensive point-of-sale software application that manages users, products, sales, purchases, stock, and other entities essential to store management
+SmartSoft is a comprehensive point-of-sale software application that manages users, products, sales, purchases, stock, and other entities essential to store management.

 ### Base URL The base URL for accessing the API is: